edhebert/sound/README.md

 * Uses P5.JS to enable and capture audio from the environment via microphone input

-* Captures an array of audio data the time domain (amplitudes over time) and draws that info to the P5's redering of an HTML5 canvas element as a real-time visualization (white line)
+* Captures an array of audio data in the time domain (amplitudes over time) and draws that info to the P5's redering of an HTML5 canvas element as a real-time visualization (white line)

 * performs a Fast-Fourier transform (FFT) analysis of that same sound information to convert that sound data to an array of frequencies detected in that sound (frequencies vs. amplitudes).
 It also maps that data visualiztion in real-time to the P5 canvas as the orange line.